plone/documentation/quickstart/index.rst

 This will install a fully-working Plone for you in a virtual machine, but integrated with the host so that all your favourite Windows editing and development tools work.
 If you want to develop with Plone on a Windows machine, that would be your easiest option.

-For OS X users we also advise to use virtual machines for casual testing, and the installation of the Universal.
+For macOS users we also advise to use virtual machines for casual testing, and the installation of the Universal.
-The Unified Installer works just fine under OS X, but does require use of the terminal.
+The Unified Installer works just fine under macOS, but does require use of the terminal.

 You can find all information on using these different options at the :doc:`Installation </manage/installing/index>` chapter in the "Managing, Administration" section of these docs.